FederBoost: Private Federated Learning for GBDT: Problem Statement

 \section{Problem Statement}

 We consider the setting of $l$ participants $\Cli_1, ..., \Cli_l$, holding datasets $\X_1, ..., \X_l$ respectively, want to jointly train a model.
 We consider both vertically (Section~\ref{sec:vertical}) and horizontally (Section~\ref{sec:horizontal}) partitioned data.
 We assume there is a secure channel between any two participants, hence it is private against outsiders.
-The participants are incentivized to train a good model (they will {\em not} drop out in the middle of the protocol), but they want to snoop on others' data.
-We assume a threshold $\tau < l - 1$ number of participants are compromised and they can collude with each other. {\bf Poisoning attacks are not considered in our threat model.}
+The participants are incentivized to train a good model (they will \textit{not} drop out in the middle of the protocol), but they want to snoop on others' data.
+We do \textit{not} assume any threshold on the number of compromised participants, i.e., from a single participant's point of view, all other participants can be compromised.

+\textbf{Poisoning attacks and information leakage from the trained model are not considered in this work.} We remark that information leakage from the trained model \textit{should be prevented when we consider publishing the model}.
+This requires differentially private training~\cite{moments, GBDTAAAI}, which guarantees that one cannot infer any membership about the training data from the trained model.
+However, this line of research is orthogonal to federated learning (which aims to achieve collaborative learning while keeping the training data local), and we leave it as future work to include it in our protocol.

-Given the above setting, we aim to propose FL schemes with the following design goals: \begin{itemize} \item Its {\bf efficiency} should be close to traditional distributed ML~\cite{XGBoost, vero, DimBoost, lightGBM}, i.e., the number of cryptographic operations should be minimized. \item Its {\bf accuracy} should be close to centralized learning, which is to pool all data into a centralized server. \item Its {\bf privacy} should be close to local training, i.e., each participant trains with its local data only.
-To achieve this, all data being transferred should be protected either by cryptographic technology or differential privacy. \end{itemize}
+Given the above setting, we aim to propose FL schemes with the following design goals: \begin{packeditemize} \item The {\bf efficiency} should be close to the traditional distributed ML~\cite{XGBoost, vero, DimBoost, lightGBM}, i.e., the number of cryptographic operations should be minimized. \item The {\bf accuracy} should be close to the centralized learning, which is to pool all data into a centralized server. \item The {\bf privacy} should be close to the local training, i.e., each participant trains with its local data only.
+To achieve this, all data being transferred should be protected either by cryptographic technology or differential privacy. \end{packeditemize}